Ethics, safety, and trust in Workplace Analytics – best practices and examples to draw inspiration from

 Closing remarks

-There are a number of preemptive measures you can take to ensure the right privacy, security, objectivity, and impact of your People Analytics solution.
+There are a number of preemptive measures you can take to ensure the right privacy, security, objectivity, and impact of your Workplace Analytics solution.
 First and foremost, it’s essential to use a tool like Network Perspective which, at its very core, respects employee privacy.
-Furthermore, remember that People Analytics should be a joint effort of the people team, IT, and C-level executives, and should be refined continuously.
+Furthermore, remember that Workplace Analytics should be a joint effort of the people team, IT, and C-level executives, and should be refined continuously.
 Only then will you be able to create a bias-free, safe system which supports team growth, productivity and well-being.

 If you’d like to see how Network Perspective protects employee data, reach out – we’ll be more than happy to jump on a call!